openconnect/ocserv/README.md

  2. occtl, the server's control tool.
 A tool which allows one to query the server for information.
  3. ocpasswd, a tool to administer simple password files.

+# Supported platforms

+The OpenConnect VPN server is designed and tested to work, with both IPv6 and IPv4, on Linux systems.
+It is, however, known to work on FreeBSD, other BSD derived systems.

 # Build dependencies